MapBBCode/mapbbcode.github.io/leaflet.md

 ## L.Control.Search

 Every search control on the Leaflet plugins page has flaws.
-This is an attempt on making a simple, good-looking (though not as good as MapBox's closed-source one) search control.
+This is an attempt on making a simple, good-looking (though not as good as MapBox's) search control.
 You just click a button, type a string and press Enter key.
 There are only two configurable options:

 * `title`: title text on the control.
 * `email`: e-mail address that will be sent to Nominatim server.
 It can be used for determining a source of suspicious activity.
 You should use this option, especially if the control is installed on a popular website.